tjanczuk/httpsys/README.md

 ```

 At the same time, you can start another node.exe process that listens on a different URL prefix on the same port, e.g. `http://*:8080/bar/`.
 Each of the processes will only receive requests matching the URL prefix they registered for.
 The processes may belong to different users.

+Port sharing is particularly relevant to horizontally partitioned applications (e.g. web chat).
+With it you can use very efficient kernel mode routing to achieve process level affinity for increased throughput and reduced latency.
+[Read more](http://tomasz.janczuk.org/2013/05/how-to-save-5-million-running-nodejs.html).

 ### HTTPS